GeomScale/volesti/GSoC18/Readme.txt

 Sampling and volume approximation, project for GSoC 2018.
+Efficient Tools for geometrical statistics.

 By Tolis Chalkis, N.K.
 Univ.
 Athens, Greece, 2018.

-Here we give the three answers for the test.
+Here we give the answers for the three tests.

 ------------------
 1. Easy: use VolEsti to compute the volume of the 10-dimensional hypercube.